freaktechnik/justintv-stream-notifications/help/channels-manager.md

 ## What's the "username" for...

-### Twitch
+### Azubu
-The channel username, it's in the URL and as link-text to the profile above the stream.
-Case doesn't matter.
+The username, however it is case sensitive.

 ### Hitbox
 The channel username, it's in the URL and below the stream.

 ### Livestream
 The channel username on the classic livestream service, visible in the channel's URL.

+### MLG.tv
+The channel page URL without the `http://tv.majorleaguegaming.com/channel/` part.

+### Twitch
+The channel username, it's in the URL and as link-text to the profile above the stream.
+Case doesn't matter.

 ### Ustream
 The channel page URL without the `http://ustream.tv/` part.
 The extension currently can't handle adding IDs directly.